-My business, Catch Fitness, was established to support people working in the fitness industry.
-One of the ways it did this was through workshops.
-Catch Fitness has now run over 300 educational workshops to date, utilising some 200 presenters.
+In 2006 I set up Catch Fitness, to support people working in the fitness industry in Aotearoa New Zealand and via that I ran over 300 educational workshops to date, utilising some 200 presenters.

-Educator roles I’ve been lucky enough to hold include:- Lecturer at AUT (Auckland University of Technology) on the personal training course for 6 years; Tutor at ARA (The Ara Institute of Technology) on their fitness course for 4 years; Exercise Science Tutor and Body Trainer with the ARA performing arts department for 5 years.
-In 2010 I won the Lecturer of the Year Award at the Fitness Industry Awards.
+I’ve been lucky enough to be a Lecturer at AUT (Auckland University of Technology) on the personal training course for six years and at ARA (The Ara Institute of Technology) on their fitness course for four years; The Exercise Science Tutor and Body Trainer with the ARA performing arts department for five years.

 (If you are looking for someone to present at your next fitness conference or to your staff, check out my current presentations and give me a hoy if any interest you.)